josh-clarke/snooarchive/README.md

 ### Filter by Minimum Upvote

 Especially with comments, sometimes the content isn't very valuable.
 To filter by upvotes, add use the `-u` or `--upvotes` flag followed by a number.
+This will add a `-n` between the folder name and unique set of numbers, where 'n' is the minimum upvotes specified.

 **Submissions**
 ```bash